gamag/xmunch/README.md

 # wbrr
 # wb
 # will be compressed by xmunch to ob/B and wb/B even though there was only
 # one match - since the total match score is still >= 2.
 #
-# In case this is not flexible enough to avoid false-positives, scores can be
+# If this is not flexible enough to avoid false-positives, scores can be
 # grouped, and the score limit has to be reached in each group for the stem to
 # be used.
 C (1a 2b) {